apache/cloudstack-documentation/source/adminguide/troubleshooting.rst

    interfaces bridge.
 This virtual interface to physical interface mapping is done automatically by CloudStack using the traffic label settings for the Zone.
-If you have provided correct settings and still dont have a working working Internet, check the switching layer before you debug any further.
+If you have provided correct settings and still dont have a working Internet, check the switching layer before you debug any further.
 You can verify traffic using tcpdump on the virtual, physical and bridge interfaces.